High-wire daredevil Nik Wallenda scales new Orlando Eye

-ORLANDO High-wire performer Nik Wallenda completed another death-defying stunt pacing untethered atop the 400-foot-high (122m) Orlando Eye on Wednesday morning, inaugurating a new observation Ferris wheel as it slowly spun towards him.
+ORLANDO High-wire performer Nik Wallenda completed another death-defying stunt pacing untethered atop the 400-foot-high (122m) Orlando Eye on Wednesday morning, inaugurating a new observation Ferris wheel as it slowly spun toward him.

-The record-setting aerial walk, aired live on NBC's "Today" programme, was his first public walk without the use of a balancing pole.
+The record-setting aerial walk, aired live on NBC's "Today" program, was his first public walk without the use of a balancing pole.

 Wallenda braved rain and storm clouds nearby, making the short walk with arms outstretched in just a few minutes without incident at the attraction, owned by Merlin Entertainments Plc.